A great garden sells itself. The problem is, nobody sees it unless they can find you online first.

 Most landscaping businesses grow through word of mouth.
 Your website should replicate that.
 A dedicated reviews page, or a strong testimonials section on your homepage, gives new visitors the social proof they need to pick up the phone.

 For a service as personal as landscaping, reviews carry extra weight.
-People aren’t just buying a product — they’re trusting you with their outdoor space.
+People aren’t just buying a product, they’re trusting you with their outdoor space.

-What makes a review convincing:
+What makes a review convincing for a landscaping website?

-• Specific details — “they redesigned our entire back garden in three days” beats “great service”
+• Specific details: “they redesigned our entire back garden in three days” beats “great service”

-• Real names and locations — “Mark from London” feels more credible than anonymous
+• Real names and locations: “Mark from London” feels more credible than anonymous

 • A mix of project types: lawn care, design, hard landscaping etc.